idaholab/virtual_test_bed/doc/content/htgr/htr-pm/htr-pm_model.md

 !listing htgr/htr-pm/ss-main.i block=Q_fn language=cpp

 A `ParsedFunction` allows operation to be performed to an variable.
 The variable can be postprocessor outputs or other variables.
-The example below shows how the average temperature is calculated using the inlet and outlet temperatures obtained from two postprocessors named 'Tin_pps' and 'Tout_pps".
+The example below shows how the average temperature is calculated using the inlet and outlet temperatures obtained from two postprocessors named `2Dreceiver_temperature_in` and `2Dreceiver_temperature_out`.

-!listing htgr/htr-pm/ss-main.i block=T_average language=cpp
+!listing htgr/htr-pm/ss-main.i block=T_reactor_in T_core_out language=cpp

 ### EOS